 Support is also available for homeless youth, and youth experiencing foster care.
 Contact one of the Clubs listed below for more information.

-Essential workers who need youth care during the CV-19 health crisis in the Greater Seattle area can attend any of our open Clubs for a joining fee of $50.
-We are waiving the daily cost of $25 per person for these workers until school districts reopen.
+Essential workers who need youth care during the CV-19 health crisis in the Greater Seattle area can attend any of our open Clubs for a joining fee of $25, (half the usual fee!).
+We are also waiving the daily cost of $25 per person for these workers until school districts reopen.

 - Bagley (7am-4pm)